Open-Source-Autonomous-Boat/Docs-Old/README.md

 # Docs
 This is the repo for the documentation.
 To see the docs go to [docs.osab.xyz](https://docs.osab.xyz/).
-To view the .md files select the gh-pages branch of this repo.
+To view the .md files, select the gh-pages branch of this repo.